Measuring Temperature, Relative Humidity & Dewpoint

 More advanced gauges, like the Elcometer 319 Dewpoint Meter, not only measure the full range of key climate parameters but also have a k-type connection to allow for external probes (Te), such as liquid or surface temperature probes, to be connected.

-The Elcometer 214L IR Digital Laser Thermometer has a D/T ratio (Distance-to-Target) of 8:1.
+The Elcometer 214L IR Digital Laser Thermometer has a D/T (Distance-to-Target) ratio of 8:1.
 This means that it measures the emitted energy (surface temperature) from a target spot, one-eighth the size of the working distance.
 As can be seen in the diagram, if the distance from the sensor optics to the target is 200mm (8”), the diameter of the measured area is 25mm (1”).
 However, if the IR thermometer is 2.4m (96”) away, the ‘spot’ size (the area which the gauge provides the average temperature over) is greatly increased to 300mm (12”).

-IR Thermometers are ideal for a quick, approximate answer in situations where the item being measured is moving and contact measurement is not possible.
-When it is required to establish the surface temperature of a localised area, either a contact thermometer should be used or the IR Thermometer should be moved closer to the assessment surface.
+IR thermometers are ideal for a quick, approximate answer in situations where the item being measured is moving and contact measurement is not possible.
+When it is required to establish the surface temperature of a localised area, either a contact thermometer should be used, or the IR thermometer should be moved closer to the assessment surface.

 Measuring the Air Temperature (Ta)

 Air temperature can either be measured with a special air temperature probe connected to a digital gauge or by using a whirling hygrometer (often referred to as a sling psychrometer).
-Special air temperature probes, such as the Elcometer 319 Dew Point Meter, have digital sensors which are designed to minimise the effects of external heat by being positioned away from the hand or on a separate sensor.
+Special air temperature probes, such as the Elcometer 319 Dewpoint Meter, have digital sensors which are designed to minimise the effects of external heat by being positioned away from the hand or on a separate sensor.
 The sensors are also typically protected by a perforated white cap to reflect solar heat.

 Care should be taken using this method to determine Ta as there could be a variation (particularly in high humidity environments) between the static air temperature and the whirling hygrometer uncovered thermometer.

-Once two consecutive wet bulb temperatures are recorded as the same, then this temperature is the wet bulb temperature (Twb).
+Once two consecutive wet bulb temperatures are recorded as the same, then this consistent measurement is the wet bulb temperature (Twb).
 The dry bulb temperature (Tdb) is recorded in the same way with the uncovered thermometer.
 The wet bulb depression can then be calculated.
 This is the difference between Tdb and Twb.

 Measuring Relative Humidity (RH) & Dewpoint (Td) Temperature

 Relative humidity and dewpoint are calculated from other connected parameters.
 As the hygrometer whirls through the air, the water on the fabric evaporates, cooling the thermometer bulb.
 This works in the same way as perspiration cools the skin when it evaporates.
-The rate at which the water evaporates and the amount of cooling is defined by the level of humidity in the air.
+The rate at which the water evaporates, and the amount of cooling is defined by the level of humidity in the air.

 The lower the humidity, the faster the evaporation rate and the greater the cooling of the bulb.
 The higher the humidity, the slower the evaporation rate hence the bulb is cooled to a lesser degree.
 The wet bulb will register a lower temperature than the dry bulb in air that has a relative humidity (RH) between 0% -100%.